 Soldiers from Japan's Ground Self-Defense Forces help with the larger sculptures

 The festival itself runs for a week in early February, but teams from Japan and abroad begin sculpting their creations up to a month beforehand, and the process is almost as magical as the result.
 Remember to bring some nonslip winter shoes or boots, or buy some strap-on spikes from a convenience store.

 Be sure to stay around into the night to take in some of the amazing light shows projected right onto the building-sized sculptures.
-The shows start as soon as it gets dark and run for roughly 5 to 10 minutes each.
+The shows start as soon as it gets dark and run for roughly five to ten minutes each.
 Large trees are also decorated, and there are sculptures lit up throughout the park.